SisyphusMD/archiver/README.md

 </p>

 ## TLDR
-- Archiver will automate the backup of any configured directory to any number of SFTP and B2 storage backends.
+- Archiver will automate the backup of any configured directory to any number of SFTP, B2, and S3 storage backends.
 - By default, it will back up all files within the configured directory.
 - You can optionally:
   - Include and exclude files and subdirectories from the backups